The results of analyzing market segments leads the marketer to consider one of the following target marketing strategies.

-Under this strategy the marketer attempts to appeal to one large market with a single marketing strategy.
-While this approach offers advantages in terms of lowering development and production costs, since only one product is marketed, there are few markets in which all customers seek the same benefits.
-While this approach was very popular in the early days of marketing (e.g., Ford Model-T), few companies now view this as a feasible strategy.
+Under this strategy, the marketer attempts to appeal to one large market with a single marketing strategy.
+While this approach offers advantages in terms of lowering development and production costs since only one product is marketed, there are few markets in which all customers seek the same benefits.
+This approach was very popular in the early days of marketing (e.g., Ford Model-T),but today few companies now view this as a feasible strategy.

 Differentiated or Segmentation Marketing